skye-codes/jtemporal.github.io/_drafts/podcast-backstage-tour.md

 ## Edition

-If you follow Pizza from the beginning, you know that we have evolved a lot in the last year, right?
+If you [follow Pizza from the beginning](https://podcast.pizzadedados.com/e/episodio-001-hello-world), you know that we have evolved a lot in the last year, right?
 Today we have our own audio magician: Johnny (we love you Johnny ❤), but at first, it wasn't always like this…

 In the beginning, we did the editing ourselves.
-That consisted of cutting silences and language vices using a program called Audacity.
+That consisted of cutting silences and language vices using a program called [Audacity](https://www.audacityteam.org/).
 It caters to many audio things from recording to editing and supports all operating systems we use.

 Editing was by far the most massive task for us since we had zero knowledge of how to do it.
 This step took the time that we didn't have to give, it was the task that most prevented the episode from being released at regular intervals.
 But we made it work.
-Finally, a few months into the podcast, we partnered with Data Bootcamp, and that allowed us to pay Johnny and free up our time to focus on other activities.
+Finally, a few months into the podcast, we partnered with [Data Bootcamp](https://www.databootcamp.com.br/ "Data Bootcamp"), and that allowed us to pay Johnny and free up our time to focus on other activities.

 ## Making the post

 Apart from editing, we still have to write the episode post.
 This is the second most massive task.
 We listen to the audio and write down every technical term and concept we mention, then look for reference links on said subject to add to the post.

-After doing this task sometimes, we created a template that has the skeleton of a post, so we avoid rewriting the repeating sections like “Listen Now” and “People in this episode”, this template also helps us not to forget any parts that should appear on a typical post.
+After doing this task sometimes, we created a template that has the skeleton of a post, so we avoid rewriting the repeating sections like _“Listen Now”_ and _“People in this episode”_, this template also helps us not to forget any parts that should appear on a typical post. 😉

 ## YouTube episode

 Did you know that in addition to using YouTube for recording, we also release Pizza episodes on YouTube?
 Each one is also rendered as a video.
 To do that we use two tools:

-1\. kdenlive: The most straightforward video editor I've found for Linux;
+1. [kdenlive](https://kdenlive.org/en/): The most straightforward video editor I've found for Linux;

-2\.
-Canva: An online platform for making designs.
+2. [Canva](https://www.canva.com/): An online platform for making designs.
 You may have noticed that the Pizza arts have the "same face", this happens because we use Canva to standardize our brand, there we save in our primary colors, the font we use, the Pizza icon and the images we use as templates for YouTube and other social networks.

 Usually, the video rendering happens alongside posts write-ups since every post comes with an embed of the video uploaded to YouTube as an alternative platform for people to listen.